giordi91/TheBinder/README.md

 ![alt text](docs/binder.png "binder screenshot")

 ## Goals
 This projects comes with few goals I set for myself.
-Other than having a language I can mess around with, I had few goals in mind:
+Other than having a language I can mess around with:
-- Trying to to use STL.
-Not for any puristic reason or anything, but trying to take ownership of every evey aspect of the project (fro example memory allocations) and trying to keep compile times under control
+- Trying to not use STL.
+Not for any puristic reason or anything, but simply trying to take ownership of every evey aspect of the project (fro example memory allocations) and trying to keep compile times under control.
+I wrote a lot of containers and memory allocators for my game engine and wanted to take them for a spin in another project.
+(It helped find some different bugs and quickrs in interface and usage).
 - Mono build.
 I never used or tried a mono build, so this time I wanted to give it a shot, CMake is still used for the CI but main development is done using simple bat files
 - WASM.
 I wanted to publish the language on the browser by cross compiling C++ to WASM.
 - Trying a different workflow.
 Using a monobuild, simplified a lot the workflow and allowed me to move away from Visual Studio and try different workflow.
 In this case I wanted to try a worlflow based on VIM + Windows Terminal + Clang + RemedyBG.
 Again, not for any holy reason, just to try something a bit differnt and lear new tools like a new debugger.
 So far it has been good and I might be writing about it in my blog.